lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 Standard decorators are supported in TypeScript and Babel, with native browser coming in the near future.

-The biggest difference between using standard decorators and experimental decorators is that, for performance reasons, standard decorators cannot change the _kind_ of a class member - fields, accessors, and methods can be decorated and replaced, but only with the same kind of member.
+The biggest difference between using standard decorators and experimental decorators is that, for performance reasons, standard decorators cannot change the _kind_ of a class member – fields, accessors, and methods – being decorated and replaced, and will only produce the same kind of member.

 Since many Lit decorators generate accessors, this means that the decorators need to be applied to accessors, not class fields.